ADML003/portfolio/README.md

     name: 'Notion',
     pos: 'Junior Web Developer',
     duration: '2019 - 2020',
+    title:
-    title: "Notion helps me keep my projects organized.
-I use it for project management, task tracking, and as a central hub for documentation, ensuring that everything from design notes to.",
+      'Notion helps me keep my projects organized.
+I use it for project management, task tracking, and as a central hub for documentation, ensuring that everything from design notes to.',
     icon: '/assets/notion.svg',
     animation: 'salute',
   },